 The TAC actively promotes road safety in Victoria to bring about changes in both attitude and behaviour among road users.
 This has involved public education campaigns highlighting issues like drink driving and drink riding, speeding, fatigue and youth risk taking through community partnerships with sporting and youth organisations.

-This year, the TAC has ensured there are more breath testing machines around the track than ever before.
+This year, there will be more breath testing machines around the track than ever before.
 They can be found at the High Octane Club, Champions Club, Full Throttle Club, Pit Roof VIP Village, the Silver Facility, the Red Line and Motorcycle Clubs.
 Tests will also occur at Gates 1, 3 and 7 at the conclusion to the event.
 Fans are urged to make the most of them.
 Avoid drinking if you plan to ride home after the race.
 Even small amounts of alcohol in your system affect balance and coordination.
-There will be more breath testers than ever before around the circuit.
-Make the most of them to ensure you are under 0.05.

-MotoGP fans are also encouraged to visit the Spokes stand at the GP Expo where they’ll find a range of information about safe riding, plus they could ride away with $3,000 worth of the latest protective clothing.
+MotoGP fans are also encouraged to visit the Spokes stand at the GP Expo where they’ll find a range of information about safe riding.
 While at the stand, riders can check out the www.spokes.com.au website for safety tips and a comprehensive guide to the right riding gear.
 And don't miss visiting the spokes.com.au Autograph Stage, where you can get up close and personal with the world's best riders.